viam-labs/xsens-mti-lib/README.md

 # Xsens MTi Library
-Library and utilities for conneting to Xsens MTi series IMUs.
+Library and utilities for connecting to Xsens MTi series IMUs.